Judy Woodruff: Early life and education

 Woodruff was born on November 20, 1946, in Tulsa, Oklahoma, to William H. Woodruff, a chief warrant officer in the Army, and Anna Lee (née Payne) Woodruff.
 She has one sister, Anita.
-She grew up as an army brat, and because of that moved multiple times during her childhood, attending seven schools between kindergarten and seventh grade.
-Woodruff moved from Oklahoma to Germany when she was five years old.
-She then moved to army bases in Missouri and New Jersey, returned to Oklahoma, lived in Taiwan for a few years, and subsequently went to North Carolina, before settling in the Augusta, Georgia, area, when her father was stationed at Fort Gordon.
-Woodruff went to the Academy of Richmond County, a high school in Augusta.
+She grew up as an army brat, and moved with her family multiple times during her childhood, attending seven schools between kindergarten and seventh grade.
+The family moved from Oklahoma to Germany when she was five years old.
+They then moved to army bases in Missouri and New Jersey, returned to Oklahoma, lived in Taiwan for a few years, and subsequently went to North Carolina, before settling in the Augusta, Georgia, area, when her father was stationed at Fort Gordon.
+Woodruff attended the Academy of Richmond County, a high school in Augusta.
 In 1963, she won the beauty pageant Young Miss Augusta.

 Woodruff attended Meredith College in Raleigh, North Carolina, starting in 1964, initially pursuing a degree in mathematics.
 In an interview, she said that her political science teacher at Meredith got her interested in politics.
 After two years at Meredith, Woodruff transferred to Duke University in 1966.
 She was active in the student government of Duke, and was a member of the sorority Alpha Delta Pi.

 While studying, Woodruff worked for Georgia Representative Robert Grier Stephens Jr. as an intern during two summers, but was discouraged from working in Washington, D.C., because of how women were treated there.
 Woodruff decided to enter journalism in her senior year.
 She graduated from Duke with a bachelor's degree in political science in 1968.
 She served on Duke's board of trustees between 1985 and 1997.
 Woodruff received an honorary degree (DHL) from Duke in 1998 and was also awarded honorary degrees by the University of Scranton in 1991 and by the University of Pennsylvania (LL.D.) in 2005.